 Both coastal climate risk and coastal climate resilience result from complex interactions between physical, ecological, socio-economic, and engineered systems.
-Assessments of risk and resilience must draw on research on the past and present dynamics of these systems, their possible future changes, and strategies for making these individual systems and the larger coupled system more resilient, which together constitute the ‘grand challenges’ addressed by this proposal.
+Assessments of risk and resilience must draw on research on the past and present dynamics of these systems, their possible future changes, and strategies for making these individual systems and the larger coupled system more resilient, which together constitute the ‘grand challenges’ addressed by this program.
 C2R2 trainees conduct new, synergistic research, guided by key questions within each of these grand challenges, including:

 - Past & Present Dynamics of Coastal Hazards, Vulnerabilities and Risk: